msgpack-rpc/msgpack-rpc/erlang/README.md

 MessagePack-RPC Erlang
 ======================

-the code is under construction. it works in test environment.
+This code is still under construction.
+It works in test environment (synchronous RPC only). and your contributions and discussions will be welcomed.

 # client